sky-map-team/stardroid/designdocs/datageneration.md

    * Localization must work, and must be relatively friendly for our volunteer translators
    * Wire format should be compact (in case I end up paying for bandwidth)
    * App storage format should be compact (not everyone has lots of storage)
    * Allows for a 'standard' build process instead of the monstrosity we have now.
-It's OK to have a separate processing stage to create the datafiles that need to ship with the app, but it shouldn't depend on the app itself as it does now.
+It's OK to have a separate processing stage to create the datafiles that need to ship with the app, but it shouldn't depend on the app itself as it does now.  __FIXED__

 TBD - currently there's a bit of a confused mess between "astronomical sources" - ie the actual objects themselves and UI elements like line and point sources.
 This also needs work.